Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 [Type inference][Type inference] in Kotlin is a pretty complicated process, which is performed after resolving all the overload candidates.
 Due to the complexity of the process, type inference may not affect the way overload resolution candidate is picked up.

-#### TODOs

-- Property business
-- Function types (type system section?)
-- Definition of "type parameter level"
-- Calls with trailing lambda without parameter type
-    * Lambdas with parameter types seem to be covered (**nope, they are not**)
-- Calls with specified type parameters `f<Double>(3)`
-- Widen the notion of "function" and "property" during overloading
-    - Constructors and companion object `invoke` (clash with functions)
-    - Singleton objects (clash with properties)
-    - Enum constants (clash with properties)
-    - Explicit `this` cannot clash with properties, but can clash with other explicit `this`, meaning it effectively overloads over all the available receivers in the scope
-    - Can `super` be overloaded?
-I suppose